zhuangbiaowei/learn-with-open-source/README.md

 TODO: this is not finished.

-The gitbook uses the SUMMARY.md to get the TOC. the list in the SUMMARY.md will be the TOC.
+The gitbook uses the SUMMARY.md to get the TOC.
+The list in the SUMMARY.md will be the TOC.

 ```
 1. [Topic](topic.md)